microsoft/botframework-solutions/docs/virtual-assistant/testing.md

 Update the `AzureAd` section in `appsettings.development.config` with the above authentication information along with the Direct Line secret created previously.

 When opening the Assistant-WebTest project for the first time you will be assigned a unique port number for local debugging - you can check this by right clicking the Assistant-WebTest project in Visual Studio, choosing **Properties** and reviewing the App URL in the **Debug** section.
-Ensure this is entered into the Reply URLs section of your Authentication configuration. e.g. `https://localhost:44320/signin-oidc`.
+Ensure this is entered into the Reply URLs section of your Authentication configuration (e.g. `https://localhost:44320/signin-oidc`).

 ### Additional Platforms